 “All languages are constantly changing, and shared changes can be used to show that languages have a shared history,” says Wilson.
 “The Northern Outliers, especially the tiny atolls of Takuu, Nukuria, Nukumanu, and Luangiua are the home of languages that share many similarities with East Polynesian languages.”

-In an article to be published in Oceanic Linguistics in December 2012 (editor’s note 1/13: article is now published), Wilson identifies a number of distinctive changes in words that are shared uniquely by these atoll languages and East Polynesian languages.
+In an article published in Oceanic Linguistics in December 2012, Wilson identifies a number of distinctive changes in words that are shared uniquely by these atoll languages and East Polynesian languages.
 Some of these words are familiar to English speakers in Hawaiʻi today, for example, the change from earlier kiu, “bird with a curved beak,” to kiwi (Maori kiwi, Hawaiian ʻiʻiwi); the change from earlier watuke, “type of sea urchin,” to fatuke (Marquesan hatuke, Hawaiian hākuʻekuʻe and hāʻukeʻuke); and the change from earlier taʻe, “feces,” to tūtaʻe (Hawaiian kūkae).

 Wilson also shows that East Polynesians including Hawaiians voyaged back to these atolls after the separate East Polynesian languages had developed.